NOAA GML/OZWV Software Downloads

 - NEW: Software-defined radio (SDR) receiver support for the RTL-SDR and all SDRplay models.
 This allows for high-quality affordable receiving systems to be setup with a minimum amount of equipment (see below).
 The digital filters used with SDR input were designed with genetic algorithms to be optimal for Intermet radiosondes.

-- Important: If using the SDRplay, download and install the latest "API/HW Driver – v3" available from this link or SkySonde Server might crash when using the device.
+- Important: If using the SDRplay, download and install the latest "API/HW Driver – v3.09 or later" available from this link or SkySonde Server might crash when using the device.

 Software-Defined Radio Receiving System